hasura/hasura-ecommerce/README.md

 ## Getting Started

-tl;dr = Clone the repo, run Docker.
+Follow the steps below to start the demo locally with Docker.

 1. Clone the project:
     ```bash